Occupy Canada: Occupy Nova Scotia

 An Occupy Nova Scotia camp began in Halifax on October 15 at the Grand Parade between Halifax City Hall and St. Paul's Church beside the Halifax Cenotaph in Downtown Halifax.
 A demonstration of about 300 people began the site with about 25 tents including a medical tent, art supplies, a food and entertainment tent hosting discussion groups, art creation as well as a daily General Assembly.
 The first major activity were performance contributions to Halifax's Nocturne nighttime arts festival.
-The gathering grew to 30 tents by October 20, despite a heavy rain storm on October 19 that destroyed several tents and caused local flooding.
+The gathering grew to 30 tents by October 20, despite a heavy rainstorm on October 19 that destroyed several tents and caused local flooding.

 On October 25, Mayor of Halifax Peter Kelly asked the occupiers to move from the Grand Parade to the Halifax Common so the area could be prepared for the Dignity Day and Remembrance Day ceremonies usually held in the square.
 Occupy protesters said they would seek a compromise.

 On October 30, Occupy Nova Scotia participants agreed to clear the Grand Parade on November 6 and move to Victoria Park until November 12, when they would return to the Grand Parade.

 On November 11, police entered Victoria Park, within minutes of the city's Remembrance Day ceremonies and served an eviction notice according to a local bylaw.
 They removed the tents, and arrested 14 people in a driving rain storm.
 The eviction of Occupy Nova Scotia from all city parks had been approved by HRM council in a secret meeting on November 8, despite Occupy Nova Scotia's agreement with the Legion and previous city offers of alternative locations.
 The decision by Halifax City Hall and the police to evict the protestors on a holiday weekend, minimizing public attention and resistance, cost Halifax taxpayers and extra $106,000 in overtime costs.

 On November 12, three more arrests were made when hundreds of protesters filled the Grand Parade, calling for the city's mayor to resign.
 Several police cruisers had been stationed outside the parks to prevent people from pitching tents.

 On December 2, protesters filed formal complaints against Halifax police, alleging officers used excessive force during their November 11 eviction from Victoria Park.